-Because these are posted in a location where the whole world can see them, I try and polish my notes so that they are easy to understand, full of useful information, and maybe even a bit funny.
-However, because these are my dance notes and are really mostly meant to be useful to me, they can get kind of technical when I need to write down technical things I have to remember.
-Just keep that in mind as you read through things if you want to follow along.
+Because these are posted in a location where the whole world can see them, I try my best to polish my notes so that they are easy to understand, full of useful information, and maybe even a little funny.
+However, they are still my dance notes and are really meant to be useful to me, so they can get kind of technical when I need to write down technical things I have to remember.
+Just keep that in mind as you read through if you want to follow along.
 Who knows?
 Maybe you can use my notes to help improve your dancing as well!

 The Dance Kingdom, which is where I travel around learning to dance, is a place with fascinating characters, exotic locations, and very different customs than I grew up with.
 Names have been replaced (very unimaginatively) because people in this world might stumble across this one day, and I’d prefer them to ask me about things rather than figure it all out easily.
 If you ever find yourself visiting the Dance Kingdom, drop me a line and we can go out dancing together.
 Who knows?
 Maybe you’ll find a Lego figure standing in for you in one of these pictures if we do that!